 What ages do you teach?
 Do you teach adult students?

-The youngest I accept is for cello is 4 years old.
+The youngest I accept for cello is 4 years old.
 The youngest for violin is 3.
 If your child is younger than 3, see the music appreciation section below.

 Yes, I do teach adult students, no age restrictions.